BioPhys-Turin/topic-modeling-proteomics/README.md

 1. Preprocessing (R markdown)
 2. Run SBM analysis, nSBM & hSBM (Python, needs to be done on computing cluster, min of 30gb ram required)
 3. Readout of all results, visualisation (R markdown)

-4. Further investigation of results (R markdown)
+Data and results can be downloaded here:?

-The results are provided, so if you don't want/ can't run the analysis, you can directly start with the script 3 without having to install anything additional to the R packages specified in the markdown.
+Since the results are provided, if you don't want/ can't run the SBM analysis itself, you can directly start with the script 3 without having to install anything additional to the R packages specified in the markdown.
 Still, make sure to check out script 1 with preprocessing script first, to properly understand the input data and matching results.

 ## Set Up SBM